drobnikj/openai-scraper/README.md

 # GPT Scraper

-The GPT Scraper is a powerful tool that leverages OpenAI's API to modify text or HTML obtained from a scraper.
+The GPT Scraper is a powerful tool that leverages OpenAI's API to modify text obtained from a scraper.
 You can use the scraper to extract content from a website and then pass that content to the OpenAI API to make the magic.

 ## Limits